gakalmar/Notes/54_Terraform.md

             - Sensitive values
     - `Configuration drift`: means that if someone manually changes the infrastructure, Terraform will automatically detect the change when comparing to the desired state, and revert it before any further changes

+    - **Locking:**
+        - When working in a team, if developer A is making changes, the state will be locked, so Developer B can only make changes, once the state is unlocked
+        - The ability to prevent new runs from starting in a given workspace.
+Workspaces are automatically locked while a run is in progress, and can also be manually locked.
+        - The remote backend respects the lock status in Terraform Cloud workspaces.
+Some other Terraform backends can also lock state during runs.
+        - In reality, a `tfstate.lock.info` file gets created during the `destroy`:
+            - If we type `yes`, the lock file is removed, and a `backup` file gets created

 - **Backend:**
     - The part of Terraform's core that determines how Terraform stores state and performs operations (like plan, apply, import, etc.).
     - Terraform has multiple backends to choose from, which can be configured in a variety of ways. **Backends are not plugins**, so it is not possible to install additional backends.
     - In a general computer science sense, a backend is any lower-level implementation that enables a higher-level feature.
-But in the context of Terraform, "backend" always means the built-in code that handles state and operations.
+But in the context of Terraform, "backend" always means **the built-in code that handles state and operations**.
+    - The `backend` block needs to be added to the `terraform` config, such as:

+            terraform {
+                required_version = "~> 1.7"
+                required_providers {
+                    aws = {
+                    source  = "hashicorp/aws"
+                    version = "~> 5.0"
+                    }
+                }

+                backend "s3" {
+                    bucket = "tf-backend-gaborkalmar"
+                    key = "state.tfstate"
+                    region = "eu-west-2"
+                }
+            }

+    - **Backend types:**
+        - **Local Backend:**
+            - if nothing else is specified in the terraform config block

-    - **Remote Backend:**
+        - **Remote Backend - Terraform Cloud:**
+            - the `tfstate` file is stored in the `Terraform Cloud`, so it's available for team-work
             - A `Terraform CLI feature` that lets Terraform connect to `Terraform Cloud`, by specifying in the Terraform configuration which organization and workspace(s) to use.
 Used for remote operations in `Terraform Cloud` workspaces, and used for state storage in `Terraform Cloud`'s free tier.

+        - **Remote Backend - 3rd party provider (S3 bucket):**
+            - the `tfstate` file is stored in a 3rd party location, most commonly an `S3` bucket, so it's available for team-work
-        - See also backend.
-Older documentation sometimes refers to backends like `s3` or consul as "remote backends," since they store Terraform's state in a remote service instead of the local filesystem, but today this term usually means the specific backend whose name is remote.
+            - Older documentation sometimes refers to backends like `s3` or consul as "remote backends," since they store Terraform's state in a remote service instead of the local filesystem

-    - **Locking:**
-        - When working in a team, if developer A is making changes, the state will be locked, so Developer B can only make changes, once the state is unlocked
-        - The ability to prevent new runs from starting in a given workspace.
-Workspaces are automatically locked while a run is in progress, and can also be manually locked.
-        - The remote backend respects the lock status in Terraform Cloud workspaces.
-Some other Terraform backends can also lock state during runs.
+            - requires authentication credentials and read/write permissions

 - **Terraform phases:**
     - **Plan:**